Lightning and Static Protection System (LSPS) and MAGS

 Lightning and static protection systems should be inspected and repaired as necessary:

-- After expansion of the underlying protected structures that may require reconfiguring or expanding the LPS to provide adequate coverage
+6. after expansion of the underlying protected structures that may require re-configuring or expanding the LPS to provide adequate coverage

 Inspections should be made to ascertain the following:

 1. the system is in good repair and all components are in good condition